SOBotics/UniStack/README.md

 # UniStack

-## Current algorithm (v1.1)
+## Current algorithm (v1.2)

 The current algorithm only applies to "popular" tags (the number of tags supported will depend on your hardware, i.e., RAM).

+### Generating question models

+ 1. Tokenise the question's *body* (including html, leave the title, tags, etc.) into "tags" which will represent non-plain-text characteristics of the post, currently: links, pictures, code blocks and inline code (backticked text).

+  I. Tag links and pictures with `•L•` and `•P•` respectively.

+  II.
+Tag inline code with: `•ICS•` for content 10 characters or less, `•ICM•` for content 35 characters or less, and `•ICL•` for content greater than 35 characters.

+  III.
+Tag code blocks with: `•CBS•` for content 5 lines or less, `•CBM•` for content 20 lines or less, and `•CBL•` for content greater than 20 lines.

+ 2. Split the tagged text into an array of sentences (or lines).

+ 3. Calculate each sentence's punctuation ratio (totalPuncChars / totalNonPuncChars [excluding whitespace]) and remove any items scoring greater than 10% (ignoring tags).

+ 4. Split the items into an array of words (whilst removing punctuation and whitespace).

+ 5. Generate a word/frequency dictionary from the array of words.

+ 6. This dictionary is now your model of the question.

 ### To search for duplicates

- 1. Tokenise the source question's body (this is the question which we will base our duplicate search on) into "tags" which represent certain non-plain-text characteristics of the post (such as: links, pictures, quotes, code blocks, etc.).

- 2. Split the tagged text into an array of words (whilst removing punctuation and whitespace).
+ 1. Fetch the source question's *body* (including HTML) and the most popular tag used, leave everything else.

- 3. Generate a word/frequency dictionary from the array of words.
+ 2. Generate a model of the question.

- 4. Take the source question's most popular tag used and consult the bag of words object associated to said tag for a cosine similarity score (if no tag is found we can assume the question is not a duplicate).
+ 7. Take the source question's first tag and consult the bag of words object associated to said tag for a cosine similarity score (if there is no such object for the tag, assume the question is not a duplicate) of the model.

- 5. If the similarity is above a threshold of *x*% the question can be classified as a duplicate.
+ 5. If the similarity is above a threshold of ~12.5% (this number requires experimentation for optimal accuracy) the question can be classified as a duplicate.

 ### To initialise the search engine